A renowned navigator Captain James Cook may have been good with a map, but in one place he got it all wrong.

-The 140km Great Barrier Reef Drive from Cairns to Cape Tribulation comes with serious bragging rights courtesy of two UNESCO World Heritage listed sites – the Great Barrier Reef needs no introduction, while the Daintree Rainforest is the poster child for the Wet Tropics Rainforest.
+The 140km Great Barrier Reef Drive from Cairns to Cape Tribulation comes with serious bragging rights courtesy of two UNESCO World Heritage listed sites – the Great Barrier Reef and the Wet Tropics Rainforest.

 Driving north we turn right off the highway at the beachside village of Palm Cove, less than 30km into our journey.
 Ancient melaleuca trees compete with a photogenic stand of coconut palms lining the beachfront strip, excuse enough to stop for brunch on an outside table at Vivo where the service is almost as sharp as our waiter’s starched apron.
 Perfectly poached eggs on sourdough don’t disappoint.
 Nor does the view through the palms of a sparkling ocean.